 - Noticing bodies: Your toddler might point at things on their bodies or yours and ask about them.
 Don’t giggle, act embarrassed, or give things silly made-up names.
-This is an opportunity to teach them the correct names for their body parts and what those body parts do, as well as talk about which body parts we consider private.
+This is an opportunity to teach them the correct names for their body parts – including their genitals – and what those body parts do, as well as talk about which body parts we consider private.

-- Self-exploration: Little ones will often “discover” their genitals in this age range and may touch themselves down there – they’re not masturbating, they’re just exploring their own bodies and learning about them.
-Boys may tug at their penises and girls may rub their genitals.
+- Self-exploration: Little ones will often “discover” their genitals in this age range and may touch themselves down there.
+They’re not masturbating, they’re just exploring their own bodies and learning about them.
+Boys may tug at their penis and girls may rub their vulva.
 Don’t yell, shame them, or slap their hands away.
-The healthiest way to handle this is to teach your children that this is okay to do sometimes, but they should do it privately in their own room, and that they should wash their hands before and after this type of play.
+The healthiest way to handle this is to teach your children that you understand they are curious, and this is okay to do sometimes, but they should do it privately in their own room, and that they should wash their hands before and after this type of play.

 - Curiosity about others: Children in this age range learn through play and observation, and sometimes that play will generate some questions.
 When little kids see other bodies, whether they belong to parents, siblings, schoolmates, or even dolls, they’ll ask why they are different from their own.
 Answer these questions honestly and casually.
 Remember that you’re setting the stage for them to feel comfortable talking to you about the tough stuff later in life.